For nearly two decades, deploying Data Loss Prevention (DLP) has been a staple for enterprises seeking to secure their data assets.

 Analysts from The 451 Group have written "DLP has suffered from two primary shortcomings: it's generally a challenge to implement, and it does next to nothing to help protect data from outsiders” hence these DLP solutions need to add additional inaccurate solutions such as UEBA and user analytics.

-In fact, a Gartner "leader" recently posted on their corporate Facebook page: "Antiquated DLP solutions provide little value....
+In fact, a Gartner "leader" of the now defunct Magic quadrant report recently posted on their corporate Facebook page: "Antiquated DLP solutions provide little value....
 That’s why we’ve incorporated both UEBA and EDR capabilities into our platform." *, a basic admission that their DLP system has failed.

 It is these weaknesses in traditional models (including many Gartner "Market Leaders") more than anything else that deter companies from investing in complex, intrusive DLP systems, that are also not able to produce efficient results.

 Today’s critics of traditional DLP, declaring it an outmoded method, were on to something when they pointed to accuracy as the central challenge to implementing an effective solution.
 Lack of accuracy means systems are often fumbling in the dark to locate and identify sensitive data, while at the same time producing mounds of false positives that soak up man-hours and company resources.